ashibsi/Iris-Diameter-calculated-from-video-to-calculated-cognitive-load/README.md

 ```python
 python iris_diameter_windowed_plot.py --video sample.mp4 --window 3.0 --display
 ```
+Make sure the video is in the same folder as the code and name the code "iris_diameter_windowed_plot.py"for above command to work.And also make sure that you are in same folder as code in terminal before running the command.
+To do so use -cd commmand.

 The name of the video should be replace with Sample.mp4 and the duration at whick the reading is taken b echanged by changing the  3.0 to other values.